 The Educators Cohort is facilitated by cross-disciplinary scholars, facilitators, and Civic Spirit staff.

-See here for faculty from the 2022 We the Educators symposium.
+See here for the schedule from the 2022 Summer Institute.

 What else will my school gain from participating?